sekika/hystfit/docs/instruction.md

 # Instruction of hystfit
 To begin, install Python 3 along with the `hystfit` library.
+For installing on Debian system, [APT repository](https://sekika.github.io/apt/) is available.

 Once installed, create a fitting object `f` from the `hystfit.Fit` class, which is a subclass of the `unsatfit.Fit` class.
 For more detailed information, refer to the [unsatfit documentation](https://sekika.github.io/unsatfit/).

 ```python
 import math